-2. A rider may ride two handed only with a bosal, bitless bridle, halter, sidepull, or ring snaffle.
-Riders may switch to one-handed reining only if required to complete an obstacle (i.e. a gate).
-Note: A snaffle bit does NOT have shanks of any length!
-ANY shanked bit-regardless of mouthpiece-or shanked hackamore MUST be used one-handed.
-The exception is for riders in a full bridle (bradoon + curb); this may be ridden two-handed.
+A. A rider may ride two handed only with a bosal, bitless bridle, halter, sidepull, Kimberwicke bit, or snaffle bit; riders using a full English bridle/double bridle (bradoon + curb), may also ride two-handed.
+Riders using two-handed reining may switch to one-handed reining only if required to complete an obstacle (i.e. a gate).
+Note: a snaffle bit does not have shanks of any length.
+See pictures below for examples.

 3. While your videos may be made over the course of several days/rides, your tack must stay consistent during that month's ride.
 No changes of bridles, saddles, or bits from video-to-video.
 You may, however, change tack from month to month.

-4. No training equipment such as draw reins or training forks are allowed; no martingales, tie-downs, or any other head restraining equipment.
+4. No training equipment such as draw reins or training forks is allowed; no martingales, tie-downs, or any other head restraining equipment.

 5. Hoof boots ARE allowed.
-Leg protection is also allowed as long as it does not present a safety issue (for example, polo wraps are not safe on trail because they can come unwrapped).
+Leg protection is also allowed as long as it does not present a safety issue.

 6. Fly bonnets/nets that cover the horse’s ears are allowed.
 Nets that cover more than the ears are also allowed as long as the horse's vision is not obstructed.

-7. Attire: dress as you would on the trail, as appropriate for your discipline, keeping in mind that you are being judged; showing respect for the judge by dressing appropriately is appreciated.
+7. Attire: dress as you would on the trail, as appropriate for your discipline and the weather while keeping in mind that you are being judged.

 a.
-Long Pants in a style appropriate for your discipline.
+Long Pants appropriate for your discipline.
 This could be jeans, breeches, riding tights, or other appropriate riding pants.
 No shorts.

 b.
 Boots or other riding shoes with a heel.
 No bare feet, no sandals, no shoes without heels (i.e. sneakers).